Savita, Pradhan complete 250 international caps; HI congratulates | Sports-Games

 Savita, Pradhan complete 250 international caps; HI congratulates

-Indian women's hockey team captain Savita and experienced defender Nikki Pradhan on Sunday achieved the milestone of playing in 250 international caps for the country during the third match against Australia in Adelaide.
+Indian women's hockey team captain Savita and experienced defender Nikki Pradhan on Sunday achieved the milestone of playing in 250 international matches for the country during the third game against Australia in Adelaide.

 Since making her debut at the Spar Cup Four Nations Tournament in Durban in 2009, Savita has come up the ranks and cemented her place in the team with some top-quality performances over the years.